Magnet® Status Hospital Recognition

-Cleveland Clinic main campus has been recognized as a Magnet® organization since 2003, with Fairview Hospital achieving designation in 2009, and Hillcrest Hospital in 2014.
+Cleveland Clinic main campus has been recognized as a Magnet® organization since 2003, with Fairview Hospital achieving designation in 2009, Akron General in 2013 and Hillcrest Hospital in 2014.
 In order to accomplish this, each hospital underwent extensive reviews and systematic evaluations of its nursing practice by the American Nurses Credentialing Center (ANCC).

-This involved the review of thousands of pages of documentation, and a five-day site visit by ANCC professionals who evaluated Cleveland Clinic against more than 65 stringent quantitative and qualitative standards that epitomize excellence in nursing services, clinical outcomes and patient care delivery.
-Cleveland Clinic must continue to pass annual reviews as part of its four-year designation.
+This involved the review of hundreds of pages of documentation, and a four to five-day site visit by ANCC professionals who evaluated Cleveland Clinic against more than 65 stringent quantitative and qualitative standards that epitomize excellence in nursing services, clinical outcomes and patient care delivery.
+Cleveland Clinic must continue to pass bi-annual reviews as part of its four-year designation.

 What Does it Take to Achieve Magnet® Status?